 At that point, the course had been shaped through the orchards that still abounded the land and play, of sorts, had commenced.
 The Club affiliated to the GUI in 1985 and an intensive recruitment drive got underway.
 It was the potential of the course that attracted new members and by 1990 the membership target was reached.

 The Club began to enjoy a year-on-year increase in visitor numbers through the nineties as its reputation spread.
-It’s profile was raised even further on a competitive front when it won a number of pennants and produced two Irish international golfers – Gary Cullen and Martina Gillen, the latter now being a professional golfer on the European Ladies Tour.
+It’s profile was raised even further on a competitive front when it won a number of pennants.
+Club member Martina Gillen became a professional golfer on the European Ladies Tour.

 In 1999, with the Donabate area experiencing growth, and with tremendous foresight, the then committee saw the threat of housing bounding the Club’s property and engaged Peter McEvoy, the British Amateur Open Champion (1977 & 78) and victorious Walker Cup Captain (1999 & 2001), to remodel the lay-out.
 Having previously created or remodelled the impressive Powerscourt, Fota Island, Glen of the Downs and Rathsallagh, to name just a few, it is a measure of the quality of the new lay-out that Beaverstown can proudly rank among these prestigious clubs.